-A system

-- The actions of one entity in the system can effect other entities and possibly the whole system - Changes in the environment of the system can affect entities and their interactions - Constantly changing - There is an implicit understanding that the environment is constantly changing (and any representation only produces a snapshot) - Character - Successful changes need to work with the ecology
+- A system - The actions of one entity in the system can effect other entities and possibly the whole system - Changes in the environment of the system can affect entities and their interactions - Constantly changing - Unlike the architectural metaphor that is implicitly static.
+There is an implicit understanding that the environment is constantly changing (and any representation only produces a snapshot). - Character - Successful changes need to work with the ecology